sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Snippets/Converting_Editor_Templates_to_Snippets.md

 In this section, we will reference the editor template above and convert the template entry into a snippet.
 From the example above, each <template> node would correspond to a snippet that will want to add to your ruble.

-As you may know from the [Creating a New Snippet](/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Snippets/Creating_a_New_Snippet/) section, there are three key items for a snippet (trigger, expansion and scope).
+As you may know from the [Creating a New Snippet](/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Snippets/Creating_a_New_Snippet/) section, there are three key items for a snippet (trigger, expansion, and scope).
 The relationship between the template node and the key items are as follows:

-*   trigger: the 'name' attribute
+* trigger: The 'name' attribute.

-*   expansion: the content inside the <template> node
+* expansion: The content inside the <template> node.

-*   scope: the editor scope where this snippet will be active (in this case it would be javascript)
+* scope: The editor scope where this snippet will be active (in this case, it would be javascript).

 The description attribute of "Function" also corresponds to the description of the snippet.